 When I started this blog, I was a woman on a mission.
-My mission was to help people be as happy as they could be in whatever situation they were in.
+My mission: to help people be as happy as they could be in the life they were living.

 It’s life-altering to realize that you are not stuck with what you currently have.
-While you don’t have control over all the factors in your life, you are still capable of moving closer to what you want.
+While none of us have control over all the factors in our lives, we are still capable of moving closer to what we want.

 My mission hasn’t changed.
 I still want to help people.
 What has changed is my situation.

 I have written at great length about the importance of self-care in your journey forward.
 You need to take care of yourself to reach any goal.
 This can seem counter-intuitive, especially if caring for other people is a large part of what you want in life. are or you won’t be able to help others.
 However, if your well-being isn’t your top priority, everything else will suffer sooner or later.